tock/tock/doc/reference/trd-appid.md

 Consider these five use cases.

-  1. A TBF Object with no application credentials: it only runs on kernels that are willing to load TBF Objects without credentials (e.g., research systems).
-The Credentials Checking Policy defines that TBF Objects with no credentials have a Global Application Identifier of a SHA256 hash of the application binary.
+  1. A TBF Object with no Application Credentials: it only runs on kernels that are willing to load TBF Objects without credentials (e.g., research systems).
+The Credentials Checking Policy defines that TBF Objects with no credentials have a Global Application Identifier of a SHA256 hash of the Application Binary.

-  1. The verifier policy defines that the Global Application Identifier of a process is the public key used to generate an Application Credentials for the TBF Object.
+  1. The Credentials Checking Policy defines that the Global Application Identifier of a process is the public key used to generate an Application Credentials for the TBF Object.
 Before verifiying a signature in a TBF footer, the Credentials Checking Policy decides whether to it accepts the associated public key.
-The Process Checking Pol assigns a global application identifier as the public key in the TBF header.
+The Process Checking Policy assigns a global application identifier as the public key in the TBF footer.

-  1. Multiple separate process binaries that run concurrently need to be signed with a single public key.
-Each process binary is identified by a unique identifier I. Application credentials for these process binaries consist of a TBF header containing an ECDSA public key, the unique identifier I, and a signature over the process binary and I signed with the private key corresponding to the public key in the header.
-The kernel decides whether to accept a particular public key for verification.
-The verifier policy assigns a global application identifier as the concatenation of the public key and I.
+  1. Multiple separate Userspace Binaries that run concurrently need to be signed with a single public key.
+Each Userspace Binary is identified by a unique identifier I. Application Credentials for these process binaries consist of a TBF footer containing an ECDSA public key, the unique identifier I, and a signature over the process binary and I signed with the private key corresponding to the public key in the footer.
+The Credentials Checking Policy decides whether to accept a particular public key for verification.
+The Credentials Checking Policy assigns a Global Application Identifier as the concatenation of the public key and I.

-  1. A Tock system wants to load the same process binary in two different processes at the same time.
+  1. A Tock system wants to load the same Userspace Binary in two different policies at the same time.
+The Userspace Binary is stored in a single TBF Object O that the Credentials Checking Policy assigns a Global Application Identifier to.
+The system wants to load O two different processes at the same time.
 It cannot.
-Every process binary has a single application identifier, and Tock will not run two processes with the same application identifier.
+Two processes with the same Application Identifier cannot run simultaneously.

-  1. A Tock system wants to load the same application binary in two different processes at the same time.
-The system administrator installs two process binaries on the device, which contain the same application binary.
-The process binaries have no credentials.
-  The verifier policy assigns a local application identifier to each process binary based on its order in application flash.
+  1. A Tock system wants to load the same Userspace Binary in two different processes at the same time.
+The system administrator installs two TBF Objects on the device, which contain the same Userspace Binary.
+The Userspace Binaries have no credentials.
+The Credentials Checking Policy assigns a Local Application Identifier to each Userspace Binary based on its position in flash.

-An application identifier provides an identity for an application binary.
+An Application Identifier provides an identity for a Userspace Binary.
 It allows the Tock kernel to know about the provenance and origin of the binary and make access control or security decisions based on this information.
-For example, a kernel may allow only applications whose credentials use a particular trusted public key to access restricted functionality, but restrict other applications to use a subset of available system calls.
+For example, a kernel may allow only Applications whose Application Credentials use a particular trusted public key to access restricted functionality, but restrict other applications to use a subset of available system calls.

-Application identifiers are distinct from process identifiers.
-An application identifier is per-application (persists across restarts of a process binary, for example), while a process identifier identifies a particular execution of that binary.
+Application Identifiers are distinct from process identifiers.
+An Application Identifier is per-application (persists across restarts of a Userspace Binary, for example), while a process identifier identifies a particular execution of that binary.
 At any time on a Tock device, each process has a unique process identifier, but they can be re-used over time (like POSIX process identifiers).

-As the above examples illustrate, application credentials can vary in size and content.
-The credentials that a kernel's verifier policy will accept depends on its use case.
-Certain devices will only accept credentials which include a particular public key, while others will accept many.
+As the above examples illustrate, Application Credentials can vary in size and content.
+The credentials that a kernel's Credentials Checking Policy will accept depends on its use case.
+Certain devices will only accept Application Credentials which include a particular public key, while others will accept many.
 Furthermore, the internal format of these credentials can vary.
 Finally, the cryptography used in credentials can vary, either due to security policies or certification requirements.

-Because the verifier policy is responsible for assigning application identifiers to process binaries, it is possible for the same process binary to have different application identifiers on different Tock systems.
-For example, suppose a process binary has two application credential TBF headers: one signs with a key A, and the other with key
-B. Tock systems using a verifier policy that accepts key A may assign A as the global application identifier, while Tock systems using a different verifier policy that accepts key B may assign B as the global application identifier.
+Because the Process Checking Policy is responsible for assigning Application Identifiers to processes, it is possible for the same Userspace Binary to have different Application Identifiers on different Tock systems.
+For example, suppose a process binary has two Application Credentials TBF footers: one signs with a key A, and the other with key B. Tock systems using a Credentials Checking Policy that accepts key A may assign A as the Global Application Identifier, while Tock systems using a different policy that accepts key B may assign B as the Global Application Identifier.

 4 Credentials in Tock Binary Format Objects
 ===============================

-Application credentials are usually stored in a [Tock Binary Format][TBF] object, along with the process binary they are associated with.
+Application Credentials are usually stored in a [Tock Binary Format][TBF] object, along with the Userspace Binary they are associated with.
 They are usually stored as footers (after the TBF header and application binary) to simplify computing integrity values such as checksums or hashes.
-This requires have a TBF header that specifies where the application binary ends and the footers begin, information which the previous `TbfHeaderV2Main` header (the Main Header) does not include.
-Including application credentials in a process binary therefore requires using an alternative `TbfHeaderV2Program` header (the Program Header), which specifics where footers begin.
+This requires have a TBF header that specifies where the application binary ends and the footers begin, information which the `TbfHeaderV2Main` header (the Main Header) does not include.
+Including Application Credentials in a TBF Object therefore requires using an alternative `TbfHeaderV2Program` header (the Program Header), which specifics where footers begin.
 This section describes the format and semantics of Program Headers and